Those sweet potato and bacon muffins will be perfect for a grab and go breakfast, lunch or dinner!

 Moreover, you can make this, either as a loaf or muffins.

-Can I freeze these sweet potato and bacon muffins?
+Can I freeze these ?

 Yes, they freeze very well.
 That's another reason why they are so convenient!
 Get them out of the freezer before in the morning and they will be defrost when it's time for your luch break.
 Prepare yourself a salad or a nice hot soup (stored in an insulated lunch box) and voilà, your "to go lunch" is ready!

 Personally, if I know in advance that I want to freeze my batch, I will make it as muffins, because they look better in a muffin shape (yes, beauty is important when it comes to food) and I also think they freeze better as muffins VS as loaf slices.
 Also, it is better to freeze your sweet potato and bacon muffins (either as a loaf or muffins) when they are still fresh.
 So freeze them on the day you make them or the day after at the latest.

 If you want to try another savory bread or muffins recipe, you can try my Zucchini and tuna bread (Coconut free, AIP, paleo) or my Zucchini and pesto muffins (AIP, paleo, vegan)